cncf/clotributor/README.md

 - Use `-` to exclude words from the search. **Example:** [*rust -webassembly*](https://clotributor.dev/search?ts_query_web=rust+-webassembly)
 - Put a phrase inside `double quotes` for an exact match. **Example:** [*"machine learning"*](https://clotributor.dev/search?ts_query_web=%22machine+learning%22)
 - Use `or` to combine multiple searches. **Example:** [*networking or security*](https://clotributor.dev/search?ts_query_web=networking+or+security)

+It's possible to search by project name, repository name, description, topics or programming languages, as well as issue title and labels.
+Prefix matching for all of them is also supported (e.g. searching for `backst` should return issues from the `Backstage` project).

 ## Projects and repositories